Legendexo/Attackmap/README.md

 NOTE: Because I don't maintain this project there are a few features that probably don't work out the box, for example, the map probably won't display because I don't pay for a legitimate MapBox API key.
 To fix this you will probably have to create your own MapBox account and use your own key.

 ### Cyber Security GeoIP Attack Map Visualization
 This geoip attack map visualizer was developed to display network attacks on your organization in real time.
 The data server follows a syslog file, and parses out source IP, destination IP, source port, and destination port.
 Protocols are determined via common ports, and the visualizations vary in color based on protocol type.
-[CLICK HERE](https://www.youtube.com/watch?v=zTvLJjTzJnU) for a demo video.
+[CLICK HERE](https://https://youtu.be/5xq-zPPPbXY) for a demo video.
 This project would not be possible if it weren't for Sam Cappella, who created a cyber defense competition network traffic visualizer for the 2015 Palmetto Cyber Defense Competition.
 I mainly used his code as a reference, but I did borrow a few functions while creating the display server, and visual aspects of the webapp.
-I would also like to give special thanks to [Dylan Madisetti](http://www.dylanmadisetti.com/) as well for giving me advice about certain aspects of my implementation.
+I would also like to give special thanks to [Tural Aliyev](http://www.mtasecurity.com/) as well for giving me advice about certain aspects of my implementation.

 ### Important
 This program relies entirely on syslog, and because all appliances format logs differently, you will need to customize the log parsing function(s).
 If your organization uses a security information and event management system (SIEM), it can probably normalize logs to save you a ton of time writing regex.